-The group uses MSI to perform large-scale neural data analyses as well as create and run computation modeling (e.g, COMSOL) for characterizing energy stimulation fields (e.g., electrical, ultrasound).
-They also use NEURON/neural modeling programs.
+The group uses MSI to perform large-scale neural data analyses as well as create and run computation modeling (e.g, COMSOL) for characterizing energy stimulation fields (e.g., electrical, ultrasound), and use NEURON/neural modeling programs.
 They also perform large-scale genomic/RNA-seq analyses.

 Research by this group was featured on the MSI website in August 2022: Splenic Ultrasound to Treat Rheumatoid Arthritis.